sadityakumar9211/thegraph-nft-marketplace/README.md

     - `yarn --version` and get an output like: `x.x.x`
     - You might need to install it with `npm`
 - Optional Instruction
-  - Make sure that this repository and `medichain-hardhat` repository are in the same level in your directory structure.
+  - Make sure that this repository and `hardhat-nft-marketplace` repository are in the same level in your directory structure.
   - This makes sure that whenever you deploy the smart contract, this repository's `constants` files are updated.
 ## Quickstart